Digital Video Articles, Tutorials, Guides & Q & A

 Can a Smart TV Get a Virus Attack?

 Yes, a smart TV can get a virus attack.
-However, it’s very rare for it to happen.
+However, it rarely happens.

 Even if it happens, there’s an easy fix to deal with it.